 - 1. Establish a connection (not a link) to the DUT - 2.
-Use the Traffic Generator to send the DUT enough FLPs to put it through the Complete Acknowledge state (see test #20.28) - 3.
-Send the DUT two more next pages (not null pages) than message or unformatted codes that it has to transmit (for example, if a station has two next pages to transmit before beginning to transmit null pages, send it four next pages) - 4.
+Use the Traffic Generator to send the DUT enough FLPs to put it through the Complete Acknowledge state (see test #19.28) - 3.
+Send the DUT two more next pages (not null pages) than Message or Unformatted codes that it has to transmit (for example, if a station has two next pages to transmit before beginning to transmit null pages, send it four next pages) - 4.
 Monitor the next pages transmitted by the DUT - 5.
-Verify that the last two next pages sent by the DUT contained the null message code - 6.
-Verify that no previous next pages transmitted by the DUT contained the null message code
+Verify that the last two next pages sent by the DUT contained the null message code